Tennessee Valley Fair cancellation leaves church scrambling for ways to fund-raise

-KNOXVILLE, Tenn.
-(WVLT) -- One of East Tennessee's biggest annual events, the Tennessee Valley Fair, was called off due to the pandemic.
+One of East Tennessee's biggest annual events, the Tennessee Valley Fair, was called off due to the pandemic.
 The fair has been pushed back to 2021.

 While the decision was made in the interest of public safety, the cancellation has left at least one organization scrambling for new ways to fund-raise.